3DRX/vaporplay/README.md

 ## Environment & Limitations

-The server can only be compiled & run on Linux using X11 and have steam installed, the client runs anywhere at https://piongs-client.3drx.top.
+The server can only be compiled & run on Linux using X11 and have steam installed, the client runs in browser.
 Currently, only transportation of game video and controller inputs is implemented.
 Due to the proof of concept & test bed nature of this project, other types of payload is not planned for now.
 The control input transportation and processing is tested on Xbox Wireless Controller.